dakovisuals/CytosColorManager/README.md

 **Step 3:** go to the [cytos.io](https://cytos.io/) and enjoy!!

+>*If you're using userscript for the 1st time, then 1st you need to turn on "Allow user scripts" in the Tampermonkey extension details.*

 ## Usage via console:
 **Step 1:** copy the needed version of the code (folders: source-code/tampermonkey);